MyPureCloud/terraform-provider-genesyscloud/docs/resources/routing_email_domain.md

 ### Required

 - `domain_id` (String) Unique Id of the domain such as: 'example.com'.
 If subdomain is true, the Genesys Cloud regional domain is appended.
+Changing the domain_id attribute will cause the routing_email_domain to be dropped and recreated with a new ID.

 ### Optional

 - `custom_smtp_server_id` (String) The ID of the custom SMTP server integration to use when sending outbound emails from this domain.
 - `mail_from_domain` (String) The custom MAIL FROM domain.
 This must be a subdomain of your email domain
 - `subdomain` (Boolean) Indicates if this a Genesys Cloud sub-domain.
 If true, then the appropriate DNS records are created for sending/receiving email.
+Changing the subdomain attribute will cause the routing_email_domain to be dropped and recreated with a new ID.
 Defaults to `false`.

 ### Read-Only